wp-plugins/login-and-out/readme.txt

 The WordPress "Meta" widget uses a lot of screen space and presents more information than some site designers would like.
 The Login/Logout plugin provides web designers with a compact alternative.

-Available translations: English, French, German, Italian, Spanish, Dutch, Polish, Norwegian and Persian.
+Available translations: English, French, German, Italian, Spanish, Catalan, Dutch, Polish, Norwegian and Persian.

 The plugin can be used as a widget in themes that include sidebars.
 Alternatively, it can be added to your site's footer or any other part of the site by inserting "rh_hype_lilo(); into your site's PHP.